-Information about the VRS Political Subdivision Retirement Plan is also available in the separately issued VRS 2021 Comprehensive Annual Financial Report (CAFR).
-A copy of the 2021 VRS CAFR may be downloaded from the VRS website at writing to the System's Chief Financial Officer at P.O.
+Information about the VRS Political Subdivision Retirement Plan is also available in the separately issued VRS 2022 Comprehensive Annual Financial Report (CAFR).
+A copy of the 2022 VRS CAFR may be downloaded from the VRS website at varetire.org/Pdf/Publications/2022-annual-report.pdf, or by writing to the System's Chief Financial Officer at P.O.
 Box 2500, Richmond, VA, 23218-2500.